dh256git/project27/src/about/index.md

 {% include global/collapseable.html trigger="2035 milestone" paragraph=rm2035 ID="R2035" %}
 {% include global/collapseable.html trigger="2050 milestone" paragraph=rm2050 ID="R2050" %}

-#### Evolution of contributions
+#### The roadmap explained

 The time between the cornerstone and the first milestone is used to learn, experiment, and set the scene for a scalable project.
-Although one of the key objective at the personal level is to learn web development, expanding the R&D team with a web developer who knows what they are doing and are able to innovate through modern technological solutions, would be desirable.
+Although one of the key objective at the personal level is to learn web development, expanding the R&D team with a professional web developer who is able to innovate through modern technological solutions, would be desirable.

 The second milestone introduces the project and its stakeholders to each other, updating product requirements, with a business partner on board.
 The PM&BD team is formed.